Written by ASAP’s expert immigration lawyers · Updated

 If you are applying for both asylum and TPS, it is possible to submit work permit applications for both asylum and TPS.
 You may be able to receive a work permit based on an asylum application faster than a work permit based on TPS.

-In addition, USCIS has automatically extended the expiration date on work permits based on TPS for certain countries.
-This means you may not need to apply for a work permit renewal until a later date.
+Some work permits based on TPS for certain countries are automatically extended, even if you have not submitted a renewal work permit application.
 To learn if your work permit has been automatically extended by USCIS, go to this USCIS website and select your country from the left side of the screen.

-Can you apply for both asylum and TPS?
+Can I apply for both asylum and TPS?

 Yes.
 You can apply for both asylum and TPS, if you are eligible for both.
 However, the decision may be complicated depending on your situation.
 Learn more about asylum here.
 Learn more about TPS above.